auth0/docs/articles/mfa/guides/mfa-api/sms.md

 ### 3. Confirm the authenticator enrollment

 To confirm the association of an phone messaging authenticator, make a `POST` request to the `oauth/token` endpoint.
-Now, you can add the `oob_code` retrieved previously as a parameter in the request, and the `binding_code` with the value received by in the SMS message.
+You need to include the `oob_code` returned previously as a parameter in the request, and the `binding_code` with the value received by in the SMS message.

 Be sure to replace the placeholder values in the payload body shown below as appropriate.